0NATE4/PatternAnalysis-2025/recognition/layrad-flant5-lora-nchung/README.md

 The FLAN-T5-base LoRA model significantly outperforms both baselines, achieving 69.6% ROUGE-1 compared to 44.4% for T5-small full fine-tuning and 31.7% for zero-shot.
 The zero-shot baseline primarily fails by copying input text verbatim instead of translating, while T5-small full fine-tuning shows moderate improvement but suffers from oversimplification and limited vocabulary.
 The FLAN-T5 LoRA model successfully balances medical accuracy with accessibility, though it occasionally struggles with complex medical conditions (10-15% of cases) and rare anatomical terminology (15-20% of complex cases).
 The superior performance of FLAN-T5 LoRA can be attributed to its instruction-tuning foundation, parameter-efficient adaptation preventing overfitting, and larger model scale providing better medical language understanding.

+Our strongest model is FLAN-T5 base with LoRA.
+The gain over T5-small full fine tuning reflects both the instruction-tuned base and the parameter efficient update, not LoRA alone.
+We fixed a held out test split and selected checkpoints only on validation ROUGE-Lsum.
+Decoding used beam search with a length penalty.
+The remaining errors are mostly rare condition names and anatomical mix ups.
+Future work is to add domain specific metrics and small ablations on LoRA rank.

 ## Future Improvements

 1. **Medical-Specific Metrics:** Integrate F1-CheXbert and F1-RadGraph